4 Easy Ways Retailers Can Improve Their Site Search Experience7 min readReading Time: 5 minutes

-Here’s how an A.I powered solution can help with site search
+Here’s how A.I. can help with site search

 3. Personalized sorting of search results

-The product listings on the search results page can also be sorted and personalized to each shopper’s preferences.
-This allows them to find products that they like the best without even having to scroll.
-Retailers across the globe have been able to reduce bounce rates and increase conversions with personalised sorting of search results.
+The product listings on the search results page can be sorted and personalized to each shopper’s preferences.
+This allows them to find products that shoppers like the best without even having to scroll.
+Retailers across the globe have been able to reduce bounce rates and increase conversions with personalized sorting of search results.

-With an A.I powered solution, retailers can help improve their product discovery process through a highly automated and powerful search platform, revolutionizing customer shopping experiences like never before.
+With an A.I powered solution, retailers can help improve their site search and product discovery process, revolutionizing customer shopping experiences like never before.